QPack: Quantum Approximate Optimization Algorithms as universal benchmark for quantum computers: Abstract

 \section{Abstract}

 In this paper, we present QPack, a universal benchmark for Noisy Intermediate-Scale Quantum (NISQ) computers based on Quantum Approximate Optimization Algorithms (QAOA).
-Unlike other evaluation metrics in the field, this benchmark evaluates not only one, but multiple important aspects of quantum computing hardware: the maximum problem size a quantum computer can solve, the required run-time, as well as the achieved accuracy.
-This benchmark will also be available for quantum simulators, where it is able to assess the run-time and required memory that a simulator needs to run the applications of the QPack benchmark.
+Unlike other evaluation metrics in the field, this benchmark evaluates not only one, but multiple important aspects of quantum computing hardware: the maximum problem size a quantum computer can solve, the required runtime, as well as the achieved accuracy.
 The applications MaxCut, dominating set and traveling salesman are included to provide variation in resource requirements.
-We also discuss the design aspects that are taken in consideration for an optimal benchmark, with critical quantum benchmark requirements in mind.
-An implementation strategy is presented, providing practical metrics.
-The measurement results show how QAOA can be optimized using classical optimization algorithms, suggesting the use of a global/local optimizer hybrid implementation.
-The implementation of the MaxCut, dominating set and traveling salesman problem show that different QAOA applications use a wide variety of quantum resources.
 This will allow for a diverse benchmark that promotes optimal design considerations, avoiding hardware implementations for specific applications.
+We also discuss the design aspects that are taken in consideration for the QPack benchmark, with critical quantum benchmark requirements in mind.
+An implementation is presented, providing practical metrics.
+QPack is presented as a hardware agnostic benchmark by making use of the XACC library.
+We demonstrate the application of the benchmark on various IBM machines, as well as a range of simulators.